OLGON92/PierreVendor.Solution/README.md

 #### By _**Oscar Gonzalez**_

-#### _This is an app that lets you create a vendor list, and create an order for each vendor in the list.
-You can add multiple orders to each vendor as well._
+#### _This is an app that lets you create a vendor list, view said vendor list, create an order for each vendor in the list, and see a list of orders for each vendor._

 ## Technologies Used